A .gov website belongs to an official government organization in the United States.

-Full text and citations from thousands of scholarly and professional publications, academic journals and trade magazines covering a variety of business and management topics, including accounting, economics, finance, marketing and operations management.
-Includes Regional Business News, a database of regional U.S. and Canadian business publications.
+Full text and citations from thousands of scholarly and professional publications, academic journals and trade magazines covering a variety of business and management topics, such as accounting, economics, finance, marketing and operations management.
+Regional Business News, a database of regional U.S. and Canadian business publications, is also included.
 This is a subscription database.
 Email the National Emergency Training Center (NETC) Library at FEMA-NETCLibrary@fema.dhs.gov for access and instructions.

 Data from the Census of Population and Housing, the Economic Census, and the American Community Survey.
 Population topics include aging, disability, education, gender, employment, origins and languages, poverty, race and ethnicity, relationships, transportation, and veterans.
 Housing information includes physical and financial characteristics.
 The Economic Census includes statistics on business and industry, foreign trade and government.